npmcomponent/JohnAlbin-normalize-scss/README.md

 Updates to most CSS rules should be reported to Necolas' upstream [Normalize.css project](http://necolas.github.com/normalize.css/).
-Updates to the Sass should be reported in the [Normalize.css with Sass and Compass project](https://github.com/JohnAlbin/normalize.css-with-sass-or-compass/).
+Updates to the Sass should be reported in the [Normalize-scss project](https://github.com/JohnAlbin/normalize-scss/).

 ## Acknowledgements